Visit Oceanside Launches Kind Traveler's Every Stay Gives Back Program

 Oceanside's Lodging Partners Unite to Champion Ocean Conservation and Healthy Food Systems

 OCEANSIDE, Calif., Aug.
-7, 2024 /PRNewswire-PRWeb/ -- As part of an ongoing commitment to responsible tourism, Visit Oceanside is excited to announce the launch of Kind Traveler's Every Stay Gives Back community impact program.
-Visit Oceanside will be the first destination partner in San Diego County to join Kind Traveler's Every Stay Gives Back program spearheaded by a statewide initiative in partnership with Visit California.
+9, 2024 /PRNewswire-PRWeb/ -- As part of an ongoing commitment to responsible tourism, Visit Oceanside is excited to announce the launch of Kind Traveler's Every Stay Gives Back community impact program.
+Visit Oceanside will be the first destination partner in San Diego County to join the program, spearheaded by a statewide initiative in partnership with Visit California.

 Travelers Want Their Travel Dollars to Positively Impact Local Communities